Jaymon/wishlist/README.md

 ## Other things

 * Why are you using Firefox for logging in?
 Why not Chrome?
-I tried to get it to work in Chrome but headless Chrome doesn't have all the features needed to work out authentication on the command line.
+I tried to get it to work in headless Chrome but all the features I needed to work out authentication on the command line weren't supported.

 * Would you rather use php?
 [There's a library for that](https://github.com/doitlikejustin/amazon-wish-lister) ([also related](https://shkspr.mobi/blog/2015/11/an-api-for-amazon-wishlists/)).

-* [Amazon's advertising api](http://docs.aws.amazon.com/AWSECommerceService/latest/DG/Welcome.html), this is where the officially supported wishlist api used to live.
+* [Amazon's advertising api](http://docs.aws.amazon.com/AWSECommerceService/latest/DG/Welcome.html) is where the officially supported wishlist api used to live.